matiasbn/luckyseven/sts/README.md

 Here i'm going to write the results and it analysis.

-# Original STS
+## Original STS

-Original STS code can be found [here](https://csrc.nist.gov/projects/random-bit-generation/documentation-nd-software).
+Original STS code can be found [here](https://csrc.nist.gov/Projects/Random-Bit-Generation/Documentation-and-Software).

-# Already executed tests
+## Already executed tests

 - [ ] Frecuency test

-# Tests
+## Data generator

+data-generator is a script that uses the Luckyseven library along with a rng to generate samples for statistical purposes.

+## Luckyseven samples

+data.luckyseven contains 70k samples of 256 "ASCII 0's or 1's" as a binary representation of the samples obtained through the data-generator script.

 ## Frecuency test